valerivardanyan/alpha-attractor-DE/README.md

 ----------

 * solver.py performs the main calculations.
-* alpha_attract.ipynb makes the runs and produces the plots in the paper
+* alpha_attract.ipynb makes the runs and produces the plots in the paper.